zale144/instagram-bot/README.md

 Instagram Bot is a demo app that shows how users can promote their website/platform to users on Instagram.

-Initially it was a monolith, but I've rewritten in to follow the Microservice architecture.
+Initially it was a monolith, but I've rewritten it to follow the Microservice architecture.

 ## Features